leaningtech/webvm/README.md

 # Enable networking

+Modern browsers do not provide APIs to directly use TCP or UDP.
+WebVM provides networking support by integrating with Tailscale, a VPN network that supports WebSockets as a transport layer.

+- Open the "Networking" panel from the side-bar
-- Click "Connect via Tailscale" in the page header.
+- Click "Connect to Tailscale" from the panel
-- Log in to Tailscale (create an account if you don't have one).
+- Log in to Tailscale (create an account if you don't have one)
+- Click "Connect" when prompted by Tailscale
 - If you are unfamiliar with Tailscale or would like additional information see [WebVM and Tailscale](/docs/Tailscale.md).

 # Fork, deploy, customize